 1. Preheat oven

-Preheat oven to 400 degrees.
-Line a sheet tray or baking dish with foil and spray foil with nonstick cooking spray.
+Preheat the oven to 400 degrees.
+Line a sheet pan or baking dish with foil or parchment paper and coat with nonstick cooking spray.
 Pat salmon dry with a paper towel.

 Drizzle salmon with about 1 tablespoon olive oil.
-Sprinkle with salt and pepper to taste (or any seasonings you prefer).
+Sprinkle with salt and pepper to taste (or any seasonings you like).

 Bake in the top half of the oven for 10 to 12 minutes.
-Start checking for doneness around the 10-minute mark, but a thicker fillet will need more time.
-Fish is ready when the flesh flakes easily with a fork.
+Start checking for doneness around the 10-minute mark.
+A thicker fillet (or multiple pieces) will need more time.